rorymcgit/exhaust-ed/README.md

   - Use &#8593; to swerve car up
   - Use &#8595; to swerve car down
   - &#8984; + ```R``` to race again
-- Try to beat the score in the image below!
+- If you hit an obstacle, your speed will be reset.
+Try to beat the score in the image below!

 ![end race](https://github.com/rorymcgit/exhaust-ed/blob/master/Exhaust-ed_endrace.png)